-Table 7 provides a list of elements that experience contingency overloads for the highly stressed south-to-north sensitivity scenario (Lamar DC Tie importing 200 MW along with the 201 MW wind farm at Jackson Fuller Substation).
+Table 6 provides a list of elements that experience contingency overloads for the highly stressed south-to-north case.
 The table includes a column that describes the network upgrades required in PSCo's system that would be mitigated through PSCo's Five Year Capital Construction Budget.
-The table also includes contingency overloads on the IREA system.
-These overloads would be mitigated by upgrades planned by IREA on their system; however, these upgrades are intended to increase the realiability of IREA customers, not to mitigate overloads associated with GI-2007-10.